New York

 viewing platform near the top.
 Security is strict and prices are

-relatively steep, but a great bargain for a two-hour tour and a
+relatively steep, but it's still a great bargain for a two-hour tour of such an iconic site and includes a

 In the lobby museum a visitor can learn all about the history of the